 - i.
 Design and specifications shall provide a clear indication of the design intent and demonstrate a satisfactory level of performance. - ii.
 Foundation type and depth must be suitable to resist movement from the influence of nearby trees. - iii.
-Structural elements outside the parameters of Approved Document A (England and Wales) must be supported by structural calculations and provided by a suitably qualified expert. - iv.
+Structural elements outside the parameters of Approved Document A (England and Wales) Section 1 (Scotland) and Technical Booklet D (Northern Ireland) must be supported by structural calculations provided by a suitably qualified expert. - iv.
 The design and construction of the foundations must meet the relevant Building Regulations and other statutory requirements, British Standards and Euro-Codes.

-This Chapter gives guidance on foundation design when building near trees.
+This section gives guidance on foundation design when building near trees.
 The details described in Chapter 5 will be accepted as a satisfactory method of meeting the Functional Requirements.

-The following situations are beyond the scope of the guidance in this Chapter and will require a site specific assessment by a suitably qualified and experienced expert:
+The following situations are beyond the scope of the guidance in this section and will require a site specific assessment by a suitably qualified and experienced expert.

-- Foundations with depths greater than 2.5m within the influence of trees; - Ground with a slope of greater than 1 in 7; - Manmade slopes such as embankments and cuttings; - Underpinning; - Engineered foundation designs.
+- Foundations with depths greater than 2.5m within the influence of trees

+- Ground with a slope of greater than 1:7

+- Manmade slopes such as embankments and cuttings

+- Underpinning

+- Engineered foundation designs

-Each development site has its own specific characteristics and where conditions do not clearly fall within the guidance given; clarification should be sought from the Site Audit Surveyor or a suitably qualified expert.
+Each development site has its own specific characteristics and were conditions do not clearly fall within the guidance given, clarification should be sought from the Site Audit Surveyor or a suitably qualified expert.